codeandrelax/nRF-Visit-Card/README.md

 - Exposed programming pads
 - Exposed UART pads

+Visit Card has meandering line antenna for bluetooth connectivity.

 To reduce cost, component count and layout space, microcontroller uses internal RC oscilator.
 Board is designed as a 4 layer board with stackup:
 - Top and bottom layer are signal layers